IT risk management for nonprofits: Securing your technology and data

 As threats continue to evolve, the IT controls environment for nonprofits becomes more challenging to monitor and threatening to operations.
 To help identity and manage the most critical IT risks and achieve compliance with regulatory guidelines, organizations must implement an effective IT risk, security and privacy posture that considers both current needs and future demands.
 After all, an ounce of prevention is worth a pound of cure.

-This article was written by Dan Whelan, Charles Barley, Jr., Nate Andrew and originally appeared on 2021-03-25.
+This article was written by Dan Whelan, Charles Barley and originally appeared on Mar 25, 2021.

 RSM US Alliance provides its members with access to resources of RSM US LLP.
 RSM US Alliance member firms are separate and independent businesses and legal entities that are responsible for their own acts and omissions, and each is separate and independent from RSM US LLP.
 RSM US LLP is the U.S. member firm of RSM International, a global network of independent audit, tax, and consulting firms.
 Members of RSM US Alliance have access to RSM International resources through RSM US LLP but are not member firms of RSM International.
 Visit rsmus.com/about us for more information regarding RSM US LLP and RSM International.
 The RSM logo is used under license by RSM US LLP.
 RSM US Alliance products and services are proprietary to RSM US LLP.

 Larson Gross PLLC is a proud member of the RSM US Alliance, a premier affiliation of independent accounting and consulting firms in the United States.
 RSM US Alliance provides our firm with access to resources of RSM US LLP, the leading provider of audit, tax and consulting services focused on the middle market.
 RSM US LLP is a licensed CPA firm and the U.S. member of RSM International, a global network of independent audit, tax and consulting firms with more than 43,000 people in over 120 countries.